 Often overlooked, these small but mighty gadgets (which you might have more commonly heard being called hand blenders) perform their duty in the flick of a switch.
 And - once you've figured out how to use the blender - they can puree all kinds of ingredients, from hearty soups and fresh sauces to pâtés and spicy Indian dal.

-To celebrate this piece of kitchen kit, we’ve rounded up some of our favourite sweet and savoury blender recipes, that can be made in minutes.
+To celebrate this piece of kitchen kit, we’ve rounded up some of our favourite sweet and savoury immersion blender recipes, that can be made in a matter of minutes.

 A perennial favourite, cheesecakes always seem to have us coming back for more.
 There’s always a fresh recipe to try, and with an immersion blender, you can get to the best bit – the eating – even sooner.
 For instance, if a recipe calls for a fruit puree you can add this layer of fresh flavour by zhuzhing your ingredients with a stick blender (rather than resorting to a shop-bought coulis or having to labour over pushing soft fruits through a sieve).

 Cheesecake recipes you can make with an immersion blender:

 From thick, rich tomato sauces, to thinner, more delicate sauces, there’s a trick every cook needs up their sleeve.
 You guessed it; a handy little stick blender.
 Using an immersion blender on sauces results in a wonderfully smooth texture that will coat the other ingredients in your dish beautifully.